 In this paper, we consider the problem of sequence-structure alignment with known pseudoknot structures.
 This is the necessary basis for comparative analysis of pseudoknots.
 We introduce a general scheme that generates a pseudoknot alignment algorithms for a restricted class of pseudoknots, given the corresponding prediction approach.
 Our general scheme can be applied to pseudoknot classes for which a dynamic programming approach exists.
 Basically, we use the decomposition strategy of the structure prediction, and apply this strategy to solve the associated alignment problem for known structures efficiently.
 The additional complexity of the alignment algorithm compared to the corresponding prediction problem is only linear in the length of the sequence, both in space and time, which is surprisingly small.
-For comparison, in the case of the only known pseudoknot alignment methods for a restricted class of pseudoknots, namely for the class handled by Rivas&Eddy's $O(n^6)$ algorithm [14], the corresponding alignment problem was solved by Evans [20] with a time complexity of $O(n^{10})$ and space complexity of $O(n^8)$.
+For comparison, in the case of the only known pseudoknot alignment methods for a restricted class of pseudoknots, namely for the class handled by the algorithm of Rivas and Eddy (1999) in $O(n^6)$, the corresponding alignment problem was solved in Evans (2006) with a time complexity of $O(n^{10})$ and space complexity of $O(n^8)$.
 Compared to that, our approach requires only $O(n^7)$ time and $O(n^5)$ space on this class, although it supports a more general scoring scheme.
 Furthermore, the run time of the algorithms generated by our general scheme scales with the complexity of the aligned structures.
 In particular, the worst case complexity applies only to the actual pseudoknots, whereas simpler parts of the structures are aligned much faster.
 A central technical insight of the work is how pseudoknot alignment can benefit from a variety of structural restrictions in the same way as structure prediction does.
-We discuss five classes of pseudoknot structures in detail, namely [5, 14-19].
-For four of these classes, no exact alignment algorithms existed up to now.
+We discuss six classes of pseudoknot structures in detail, namely Lyngsø and Pedersen (2000); Rivas and Eddy (1999); Uemura et al. (1999); Akutsu (2000); Deogun et al. (2004): Dirks and Pierce (2003): Chen et al. (2009): Reeder and Giegerich (2004).
+For five of these classes, no exact alignment algorithms existed up to now.